luis901101/cloudinary-sdk/README.md

 ```

 ### Note:
-It's recommended to check the example code for a better idea of how to work with this plugin.
+It's recommended to check the example code for a better idea of how to work with this package.